Kometa-Team/Kometa/docs/kometa/environmental.md

             docker run -it -v "X:\Media\Kometa\config:/config:rw" kometateam/kometa --collections-only --run
             ```

+## All Available Runtime Flags/Environment Variables

 ??? blank "Config Location&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`-c`/`--config`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`KOMETA_CONFIG`<a class="headerlink" href="#config" title="Permanent link">¶</a>"

-    <div id="config" />Specify the location of the configuration YAML file.
-Will default to `config/config.yml` when not
+    <div id="config" />Kometa looks for its config file at `config/config.yml`.
+If you want to change that, perhaps to use a special-purpose `config.yml` or the like, you can use this flag to specify the location of the configuration YAML file.
-    specified.

     <hr style="margin: 0px;">